 NIMH and the HEAL Initiative: Collaborating to address the opioid epidemic

 All across the country, families and communities are wrestling with the opioid crisis.
 Opioid addiction and overdose are taking heavy tolls on society.
-The HEAL (Helping End Addiction Long-term SM) Initiative is the National Institutes of Health’s all-in, coordinated response to the crisis, supporting research to deliver scientific solutions for patients, clinicians, and policy-makers as we all work together to end this crisis.
+The HEAL (Helping to End Addiction Long-term SM) Initiative is the National Institutes of Health’s all-in, coordinated response to the crisis, supporting research to deliver scientific solutions for patients, clinicians, and policy-makers as we all work together to end this crisis.

 The National Institute of Mental Health (NIMH) has an important role to play in the HEAL Initiative and for a good reason.
 Among the millions of adults who misused opioids in the prior year, around 40 percent had a mental illness, and around 15 percent had a serious mental illness.
 People regularly using opioids are twice as likely to attempt suicide compared to those who do not use them.
 Beyond these sobering statistics, there are compelling personal stories of people with depression, bipolar disorder, and other serious mental illnesses who find themselves locked in a cycle of drug use and despair.